Current as of July 2021

 Tests are available at multiple locations in Orange County, but only when recommended by a doctor.
 If you think you have COVID-19 symptoms, contact your doctor.

 Note that outside of California, Anthem is called “Blue Cross”.

 If you wish to enroll in UCI DCE’s health insurance plan, please contact us at firstname.lastname@example.org for more information.

 Student Life & Activities

-Is a refund of any portion of tuition available to students who decide not to take any classes this spring or summer?
+Is a refund of any portion of tuition available to students who decide not to take any classes this summer?
 If it is, what is the deadline for applying for a refund?

 - UC Irvine: https://ehs.uci.edu/PublicHealth/coronavirus.html

 - Centers for Disease Control and Prevention: https://www.cdc.gov/

 - Travel Advisories: https://travel.state.gov/content/travel.html

 - Check all email for messages from UCI, DCE, and your academic program staff and instructors for changes and updated information.